Fakes, almost all fakes, work great in games, and there is a very good reason why.

-Lead fakes (fake passes that lead the defense away from your pass) are especially useful against zone defenses.
-They require no particular ability or effort.
-Players just forget to use them.
-Foot fakes are extremely useful when you have the ball in scoring position and you haven’t dribbled yet, but the biggest problem with these is that players tend to hurry foot fakes and walk with the ball, and referees love to make that call.
+These are extremely useful when you have the ball in scoring position and you haven’t dribbled yet.
+The biggest problem with foot fakes is that players tend to hurry and walk with the ball, and referees love to make that call.
 You have to be careful.

 The biggest mistake players make in faking is that they think they have to get through the fake quickly and get on with their real purpose—their move to the basket, and the result is a poor, unconvincing fake.
 Stay low so you can maneuver precisely.
 You may think that by staying low you are sacrificing speed, but players who fake and put the ball on the floor far out in front of them, just a few inches off the floor, are very difficult to guard.